 Tuesday & Thursday : 09:30 – 20:00

 Maker_Space workshops and events:

-We run a variety of events in the Maker_Space to introduce the different technologies available, if there’s a workshop you’d like to see organised, let us know on email@example.com.
+We run a variety of events in the Maker_Space to introduce the different technologies available, watch this space for new dates coming up from September 2018 and if there’s a workshop you’d like to see organised, let us know on firstname.lastname@example.org.